ENC Editor Dock

 Feature Class Filters

 This will create a filter which only passes the feature classes added to the list box.
 If you don't add any feature class types, all features are passed.
 Use the "..." button to bring up the Add/Remove Feature Classes dialog shown below.
-Any feature class checked will be added to the list box.
-You can search for specific feature class types by typing in the edit box at the top of the dialog.
+Any feature classes checked will be added to the list box.
+You can search for specific feature class types by typing in the search box at the top of the dialog.
 The list of feature classes will also be reduced based on which Primitive Type check boxes you checked.

 This will create a filter which only passes the features with attributes matching those in the list box.
 Use the "..." button to bring up the Add/Remove Attributes dialog shown below.
 Any attributes checked will be added to the list box.
-You can search for specific attribute by typing in the edit box at the top of the dialog.
+You can search for specific attributes by typing in the edit box at the top of the dialog.
 The list of attributes will also be reduced based on which Feature Classes you have added to the filter.

-After you select from the Add/Remove Attributes dialog, your attribute names will appear in the list as show below.
-Attributes can have 2 existence operators (Exits, Does Not Exist) and 2 equivalency operators (Equals, Does Not Equal), and 4 mathematical operators (Greater Than, Less Than, Greater Than or Equal, Less Than or Equal).
+After you select from the Add/Remove Attributes dialog, your attribute names will appear in the list as shown below.
+Attributes can have 2 existence operators (Exists, Does Not Exist) and 2 equivalency operators (Equals, Does Not Equal), and 4 mathematical operators (Greater Than, Less Than, Greater Than or Equal, Less Than or Equal).
 If you are using any of the mathematical operators, you must fill in a value for the attribute.
 Depending on the attribute type, you will also have to fill in a value when using the equivalency operators.

 If an attribute is non-numeric, then you will only have 4 operators (Exist, Does Not Exist, Equals, Does Not Equal).
 An example of this type of attribute (enumeration) is shown below.

 After clicking the OK button, the filter name will appear in your filter tree.

 This context menu enables you to configure your filters to reduce what is shown in the table view.
 Right-click on a node in the filter tree to activate the context menu.